KevinBentil/snapfix-analysis/README.md

 Data captured whiles raising a ticket is accessible in a CSV format on the snapfix portal, in 4 different report types.

+Data captured whiles raising a ticket is accessible in a CSV format on the snapfix portal, in 4 different report types

+If you want the data collected to be shown i na format that is acceptable in a